-Several state-listed species also occur within the geographical range, however based on the disturbed nature of the project area, no habitat is present for these species.
+Several state-listed species also occur within the geographical range; however based on the disturbed nature of the project area, no habitat is present for these species.

-Because these areas are within a ROW that has been previously impacted (i.e., pipeline laid in the ground in close proximity to the location where new pipes would be laid and subsequently paved), the immediate project area has very limited biological resources present.
-Therefore, in accordance with Section 7 of the Endangered Species Act (ESA) PHMSA's assessment is that the project would have no effect as there are no threatened or endangered species within range of the project area.
+Because these areas are within ROW that has been previously impacted (pipeline laid in the ground in close proximity to the location where new pipes would be laid and subsequently paved), the immediate project area has very limited biological resources present.
+Therefore, in accordance with Section 7 of the Endangered Species Act (ESA) PHMSA's assessment is that the project would have no effect to the red-cockaded woodpecker.
 Under Section 7(a)(4) of the ESA, federal agencies must confer with the USFWS if their action would jeopardize the continued existence of a proposed species; therefore, PHMSA's assessment is that the project is unlikely to jeopardize the continued existence of the tricolored bat, monarch butterfly, or alligator snapping turtle.
 PHMSA's assessment is that the project would have no adverse impacts to state listed species and would not cause more than minor adverse impacts to other biological resources in the project area.

-Mitigation Measures:

-No mitigation measures needed.
+Mitigation Measures: No mitigation measures needed.